 As a semi-retired professional and entrepreneur, I would be honored to help you on your path toward being a better student of life and true wisdom.
 We gain these attributes through our openness to knowledge.
-If you simply open your mind and then ask for help, I promise I will do my best to lead you to the understand you will need to get through your most difficult skills.
+If you simply open your mind and then ask for help, I promise I will do my best to lead you to understand what you will need to get through your most difficult skills.
 Asking for help is the greatest skill you could possibly have.
 Congratulations on your quest.

 Education & Certification